 Download — Why Go On Facebook for Chrome (Chrome Web Store)

-3. Ghost for Chat (Chrome): Use Messenger Without Distractions
+3. Ghost for Chat (no longer available): Use Messenger Without Distractions

 One of Facebook’s most useful products is the Messenger app.
 But the minute you’re online, people will start sending you messages even if you’re too busy to talk.
 And nope, changing your status doesn’t seem to have much effect.
 Plus, the “Seen” status also lets them know that you’re reading their messages, even if you aren’t responding.